All Episodes

 That's big stuff.

-I mean, there were others like the election itself, as you know, as you covered better than anyone, but uh it was a rigged election and a horrible thing that took place in 2020.
+I mean, there were others like the election itself, as you know, as you covered better than anyone.

-I mean, it's you know, you have to get a deal.
+I mean, it's, you know, you have to get a deal.

-We we agreed at a lot of points.
+We agreed on a lot of points.

 I want to see people stop dying in Ukraine, and that's what's happening.

-Uh they're Russians, mostly Russians, and they're Ukrainian soldiers.
+They're Russians, mostly Russians, and they're Ukrainian soldiers.

-I don't know if you know what's going on there, but uh there are a lot of people dying.
+I don't know if you know what's going on there, but there are a lot of people dying.

 And if we can end that war, it would be very good.